 TGba Editor: make the following changes of this clause

 A group ID identifies a group of one or more WUR non-AP STAs and is selected from a group ID space, which is a subset of consecutive values obtained from the identifier’s space.
-A WUR frame with group ID in the ID field is a group addressed WUR frame that is addressed to all the WUR non-AP STAs identified by that group ID.
+A WUR frame with group ID in the ID field is defined as a group addressed WUR frame that is addressed to all the WUR non-AP STAs identified by that group ID. (#496)

 WUR ID